nelisriebezos/Get-Vectored/README.md

 ## Ideas while working
-Add a clearance level to the chunk, so that the ai can filter out information that a user is not allowed to have.
+Add a clearance level to the chunk, so that the ai can filter out information that a user is not allowed to have. tomorrow look at how the -search for vectors- method is asking for data. design json to that standard.